Social Networking Sites, Depression, and Anxiety

 Overall, there were mixed reviews on whether social media use caused depression and anxiety.
 What provided a lot of value was looking at how users engaged and interacted on social media platforms and then how that tied to their experience of social anxiety and depression.
 Positive interactions, social support, and social connectedness on social media were consistently related to lower levels of depression and anxiety, compared to negative interactions and social comparisons that related to higher levels of depression and anxiety.

 Most of the data in the studies were formed around what we see and read on someone’s social media profile, such as the language they use and the expressions of their identity.
-One example is when someone listed “Single” as their relationship status, this related to higher levels of social anxiety.
+One example is when someone listed “Single” as their relationship status, this is related to higher levels of social anxiety.
 Studying an individual’s online language and identity provides a look into the depression and anxiety status of their social media use—which could be a helpful tool for mental health moving forward.

 How Do Different Social Media Platforms Affect Me?